khandaniyal/TheGameOfLife/README.md

 - It is possible to draw and erase while the game is playing.
 - HAVE FUN!

+**Things I've done this sprint**
+--
+* Two to three refactored versions which are still pretty bad.
+* Implemented the backend DB for the Login user credentials.
+    - DB connection.
+    - Table delete & creation.
+    - Get data from the DB.
+* Contributed to the terminal GoL version.

 **Execution The Game Of Life:**
 --